 Courtesy of Chris Bianchi

-Chris Bianchi, a locally based artist manager and indie label owner who grew up in Streetsboro and now lives in Kent, crossed one item off his bucket list when his band signed a record deal when he was still in high school.
+Chris Bianchi, a locally based artist manager and indie label owner who grew up in Streetsboro and now lives in Kent, might be in his thirties, but he’s had years of experience in the music industry.
+His former heavy metal band, Forever in Terror, signed a record deal when he was still in high school.

 Sign up for Scene's weekly newsletters to get the latest on Cleveland news, things to do and places to eat delivered right to your inbox.